|Learn how to encourage historic preservation and the economic and other benefits.|

 - Community developers.
 For reasons we’ve already discussed, historic properties can bring economic benefits, and can serve to start a turnaround in the fortunes of a community.

 - Those likely to benefit from tourism.
-If historic preservation attracts tourists, then those who serve them – hotels and B and Bs, restaurants, museums, shops, gas stations, etc. – stand to benefit.
+If historic preservation attracts tourists, then those who serve them – hotels, B&Bs, restaurants, museums, shops, gas stations, etc. – stand to benefit.

 - The business community.
 Anything that draws people to the community, increases community pride and satisfaction, creates jobs, or increases investment is good for business.